Internship in Indonesia

 Professional English language internships, which offer you a practical training and at the same time spice up your CV.

-The internships in Bali offer all requirements to be bale to be acknowledged as a mandatory university internship.
+The internships in Bali offer all requirements to be acknowledged as a mandatory university internship.

 Most internship companies are located in the area around Seminyak and Canggu.